Crumbe History, Family Crest & Coats of Arms

 Early History of the Crumbe family

-Another 216 words (15 lines of text) covering the years 1176, 1273, 1564, 1711 and 1800 are included under the topic Early Crumbe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crumbe research.
+Another 95 words (7 lines of text) covering the years 1176, 1273, 1564, 1382, 1711 and 1800 are included under the topic Early Crumbe History in all our PDF Extended History products and printed products wherever possible.

 Crumbe Spelling Variations